-All children who bring electronic devices to school e.g. mobile phones or tablets must leave them at the school office in a morning on arriving at school and then they can collect them when leaving school.
-Children will not have access to their own personal electronic devices whilst at school.
+Children should not be bringing in mobile phones to school.
+However, we support families where older children make their own way to and from school.
+All children who bring mobile phones must leave them at the school office in a morning on arriving at school and then they can collect them when leaving school.
+Children will not have access to any personal electronic devices whilst at school.

 As technology, and the risks and harms associated with it, evolve and change rapidly, we will carry out an annual review of our approach to online safety supported by an annual risk assessment that considers and reflects the risks our children face.
+(KCSIE Part 2, 165-148)